manpreet2910/Weather-project/README.md

 This is a simple Python script that fetches weather information for a specified city using the OpenWeatherMap API.

+I have made two project files, Weather_project.py can be used for a simple code without GUI and weather_project_with_gui.py can be used when user requires a GUI with the code.
 ## Getting Started

 To get started with this project, follow the steps below: